Ambalasoa

 Ambalasoa is a rural municipality in Madagascar.
 It belongs to the district of Betroka, which is a part of Anosy Region.
 The population of the municipality was 5337 in 2018.

 Only primary schooling is available.
 The majority 95% of the population of the commune are farmers, while an additional 3% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are peanuts, beans and cassava.
-Services provide employment for 2% of the population.
+Services employ 2% of the population.